pleku/oracle-jet-integration/README.md

 ```
 5. Copy the `webpack.config.js` file from this project to the application project.
 It is needed for making sure Oracle Jet frontend sources are imported properly and modified a bit.
+6. Copy the folder `plugins` from this project to the application project.

 ### Patches Welcome